Interstate 270 (Maryland): History

 With the completion of the freeway, the original US 240 was newly designated MD 355.
 The construction of the Washington National Pike resulted in suburban growth along the corridor between Washington, D.C., and Frederick, with several federal agencies including the United States Atomic Energy Commission and the National Bureau of Standards moving their headquarters to Montgomery County.
 A western spur that provided access to southbound I-495 was eventually built and became I-270.

 I-70S was projected to continue past the Capital Beltway into Washington, D.C., on the North Central Freeway to connect directly to I-95.
 Plans for this freeway initially began in 1959 when a freeway was called for along the Georgia Avenue corridor.
 In the mid-1960s, a study was proposed for the freeway that recommended several different routings between Washington, D.C., and the Capital Beltway.
 By 1966, a route for the North Central Freeway was planned along a Baltimore and Ohio Railroad line running through the northeastern part of Washington and Takoma Park north to the Capital Beltway.
 In a 1971 study by DeLeuw, Cather Associates and Harry Wesse & Associates, LTD, I-70S was planned to run from its southern terminus at I-495 and run concurrent with that route before turning south on the North Central Freeway and ending at I-95 in Washington.
 The routing of the freeway through residential areas of Washington drew opposition from residents of the Takoma Park, Brookland, and Michigan Park neighborhoods who were successful in getting the freeway canceled through their neighborhoods in 1970.
-The North Central Freeway within Maryland was canceled by the Maryland State Highway Administration (MDOT SHA) in 1972 due to opposition from officials in Montgomery County.
+The North Central Freeway within Maryland was canceled by the Maryland State Highway Administration (MDSHA) in 1972 due to opposition from officials in Montgomery County.
 In 1975, the Federal Highway Administration (FHWA) officially approved withdrawal of plans to construct the road south of the Capital Beltway.
 Similar opposition also affected I-70N's eastward extension into Baltimore proper, although a small part of its planned spur, I-170 (now US 40, as the freeway never connected to any other Interstate), was built and opened in 1979.
-I-70 was eventually truncated to I-695 (the Baltimore Beltway) in 2014.
+I-70 was eventually truncated to I-695 (the Baltimore Beltway) in 2014, with the freeway to its former terminus designated, but unsigned, as MD 570.